Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Experiments

 \subsection{Ablation Study}

-In this section, we comprehensively evaluate the performance of Neural Honeytrace with different defense settings and against different attack settings.

-\textbf{Different Watermark Triggers.} We first compare the watermark success rate of Neural Honeytrace using different watermark triggers.
-As discussed in Sec.\ref{sec:4.2}, Neural Honeytrace supports the transmission of various watermarks, and the form of these watermarks influences the cost of the watermarking process.
-In Tab.\ref{tab:ablation-1}, we evaluate three different watermark triggers: white pixel blocks (used in EWE~\cite{Jia21EWE}), a semantic object (e.g., a specific copyright logo), and a composite trigger (the default configuration).
-For the first two trigger types, we adjust the hyperparameters to ensure that the protected model maintains accuracy similar to that of the default configuration.

-As shown in Tab.\ref{tab:ablation-1}, the composite trigger achieves the highest average watermark success rate among the three triggers, which aligns with the analysis in Sec.\ref{sec:4.2}.
-Compared to the semantic object trigger, white pixel blocks yield a higher average watermark success rate due to their simpler features, making them easier to learn.
-However, even the semantic object trigger remains robust against various adaptive attacks.
-Given its interpretable semantics (e.g., the owner's logo), it could still have potential applications in real-world scenarios.
+\textbf{Different Watermark Triggers.} In Tab.~\ref{tab:ablation-1}, we evaluate three different watermark triggers: white pixel blocks (used in EWE~\cite{Jia21EWE}), a semantic object (e.g., a specific copyright logo), and a composite trigger (the default configuration).
+As shown in Tab.~\ref{tab:ablation-1}, the composite trigger achieves the highest average WSR among the three triggers, which aligns with the analysis in Sec.~\ref{sec:4.2}.
+Compared to the semantic object trigger, white pixel blocks yield a higher average WSR due to their simpler features.

-\textbf{Different Query Datasets.} Depending on the capabilities and prior knowledge, attackers may use different surrogate datasets to query the target model.
-In Tab.\ref{tab:ablation-1}, we compare the performance of Neural Honeytrace on a target model trained on CIFAR-10 when attackers use CIFAR-10, CIFAR-100, and TinyImageNet as surrogate datasets, respectively.
-The experimental results show that for out-of-distribution surrogate datasets (CIFAR-100 and TinyImageNet), attackers achieve similar extraction accuracy, and Neural Honeytrace maintains high watermark success rates.
-However, when using the same training dataset as the surrogate (CIFAR-10), attackers achieve higher extraction accuracy, while the watermark success rate of Neural Honeytrace decreases.
-This occurs because Eq.\ref{eq:5.5}, which is used to detect potential extraction queries, fails in this case.
-Nevertheless, even in such scenarios, the watermark success rate remains sufficiently high for ownership claims within $1,000$ queries.
-And in real-world scenarios, it is less possible for attackers to get access to the training dataset of the target model.
+\textbf{Different Query Datasets.} In Tab.~\ref{tab:ablation-1}, we compare the performance of Neural Honeytrace when attackers use CIFAR-10, CIFAR-100, and TinyImageNet as surrogate datasets, respectively.
+The experimental results show that for out-of-distribution surrogate datasets (CIFAR-100 and TinyImageNet), Neural Honeytrace maintains high WSR.
+When using the same training dataset as the surrogate (CIFAR-10), the WSR decreases but remains sufficiently high for ownership claims within $1,000$ queries.

-\textbf{Data-free Model Extraction Attacks.} Data-free model extraction attacks generate synthetic data using a trained generator guided by gradient approximations to replicate a victim model’s behavior without access to real training data, making MEAs more achievable.
-Tab.~\ref{tab:data_free} lists the defensive performance of Neural Honeytrace against three different data-free MEAs, DFME~\cite{Truong21DataFree}, DFMS~\cite{Sanyal22DFMS}, and DisGUIDE~\cite{Rosenthal23DisGUIDE}.
-The experimental results show that Neural Honeytrace is effective for defending all three kinds of data-free MEAs, with the average WSR of $61.4\%$.
-This is because Neural Honeytrace does not rely on prior knowledge about the query dataset of attackers and is data-irrelevant.